-The HASLC continues to build a strong portfolio of new properties and aggressively apply for additional vouchers.
-In 2018, HASLC plans to strengthen its FSS programs in areas of personal finance and homeownership preparation.
-Salt Lake City's Housing and Neighborhood Development Loan Officer will be an integral part of this development.
-As part of a strategic planning process held with Commissioners, staff, and residential leaders, HASLC has also identified several goals for 2018.
-Among these goals are increased focus on assisting local leaders and agencies respond to homelessness in the City as well as developing and attaining more capacity for additional living units through real estate activities and sophisticated management of HUD programs.
+HASLC continues to build a strong portfolio of new properties and aggressively apply for additional vouchers.
+As part of a strategic planning process held with Commissioners, staff, and residential leaders, HASLC has also identified several goals for 2019-2020.
+Among these goals are increased focus on assisting local leaders and agencies respond to homelessness in the City as well as developing and attaining more capacity for additional living units through real estate activities, rehabilitation, pursuing new Single Room Occupancy projects, and sophisticated management of HUD programs.
+In April 2019, HASLC broke ground on Pamela's Place a new 100 unit PSH project for chronically homeless individuals.
+HASLC also utilizes HUD RAD to preserve and improve their many properties, and in 2018 HASLC received funding from HAND for a pilot program to Rehabilitate Affordable Housing Units, improving their homeless veterans Freedom Landing facility (a total of 109 units.)